 The responsibility for planning for these children remains with the class teacher, in consultation with the SENDCO.
-The SENDCO and class teacher will create a SEND Support Plan (Appendix B) to coordinate St. Andrew's CE Primary School SEN & Inclusion Policy September 2023 the interventions being given, information about school-based observation and assessment, a summary of the child's strengths and additional needs and detailed SMART targets which are reviewed termly.
+The SENDCO and class teacher will create a SEND Support Plan (Appendix B) to coordinate the interventions being given, information about school-based observation and assessment, a summary of the child's strengths and additional needs and detailed SMART targets which are reviewed termly.
 It will also include any advice and recommendations if advice has been sought from any outside agencies.